profsmith89/ctps/_sources/chap10.md

 But this is where things get tricky.
 Let's assume that our hash table uses strings as keys.
 How long does it take to do string matching to verify that the stored value is associated with the input key?
 Aargh!
 We know this.
 In the best case, it is proportional to the length of the string.
 If we do brute-force string matching during our hash table lookup, the computational complexity of the operation is not $O(1)$, but $O(sizeOfTheInputString)$.

-This annoying wrinkle is why most hash table implementations, including [dictionaries in Python](https://docs.python.org/3/tutorial/datastructures.html#dictionaries), require you to use immutable types for the hash table keys.
-Briefly, an object of an immutable type allows the Python interpreter to use the starting address of that object in memory as a small hash of the object.
+This annoying wrinkle is why most hash table implementations, including dictionaries in Python, require you to use immutable types for the hash table keys.[^fn6] Briefly, an object of an immutable type allows the Python interpreter to use the starting address of that object in memory as a small hash of the object.
 The cases we would need to enumerate to convince ourselves that this comparison suffices to identify a hash collision would make this description even more tedious than it has already become.
 And luckily, we're not here to build a working hash-table data type.
 We just want to use one and understand when we'll get good performance from it.

 ## Collision resolution

-As much as I'd like to end at this point and complete the design of our book index, I have to highlight one more detail that I glossed over in the preceding discussion: *What happens when we want to store two key-value pairs in our hash table where both keys hash to the same location in the hash table array?*
+As much as I'd like to end at this point and complete the design of our book index, I must highlight one more detail that I glossed over in the preceding discussion: *What happens when we want to store two key-value pairs in our hash table where both keys hash to the same location in the hash table array?*

 Not allowing such a thing to happen would break the desired behavior of the hash table as an associative array.
 Silently throwing away the previously stored key-value pair in that location is equally unacceptable.
 We must find two locations to store these two different key-value pairs that map to the same hash, and we need to have a process for searching all the possible locations when our first array lookup fails (i.e., the lookup key doesn't match the stored key).

-There are a number of competing methods with different tradeoffs for solving what's called *collision resolution* in hash tables.
+There are several competing methods with different tradeoffs for solving what's called *collision resolution* in hash tables.
 Two popular techniques are *separate chaining*, which uses extra storage outside the hash table array to hold the key-value pairs involved in collisions, and *open addressing*, which forces collisions into the currently unoccupied array locations (i.e., it uses no extra storage).
 Neither technique is superior over the other in all problem contexts.
 If you dive deeper into algorithms and data structures, you'll learn how to implement these schemes and learn the conditions under which one outperforms than the other.

 To be clear, none of these techniques overcome the worst-case computational complexity of a hash table lookup.
-It is always possible, although unlikely with a good hash function, that all of your keys produce the same hash.
+It is always possible, although unlikely with a good hash function, that all your keys produce the same hash.
 In the worst-case behavior, a table lookup has $O(n)$ work to do to find the key-value pair you desire, assuming you put $n$ key-value pairs into the hash table before this lookup.

 ## Specification for creating a book index